kepimetheus/aws-reinvent-presentation/README.md

 # AWS REINVENT DEMO

-This tutorial describes how to setup Kepimetheus for usage within a Kubernetes cluster on AWS using Bedrock.
+This tutorial describes how to set up Kepimetheus for usage within a Kubernetes cluster on AWS using Bedrock.

 ## Requirements